Horyou/backbone.appmodule/README.md

 ### `initialize: function (options)`

 This is where to add all module logic that should be defined at module startup, e.g. router may be defined here to enable a lazy startup of app module, which means that application module may be started only when the a router callback is called.

+If there is an option `autoStart` set to `true`, then the module will immediately call the `start` method.

 For a better example see blog post about usage of Backbone.EnhancedRouter.